 SEL Is Timeless

-These five research-backed SEL strategies are helpful at any time, whether you’re going back to school in-person or you’ve already been back for a while.
+These five research-backed SEL strategies are helpful any time, whether you’re about to go back to school or you've been back for a while.
 Your students will succeed as you forge stronger relationships with them, help them build SEL skills, and develop your own skills to better treat the whole child.

 Carnegie Learning is shaping the future of education.
 Born from more than 30 years of learning science research at Carnegie Mellon University, the company has become a recognized leader in the ed tech space, using artificial intelligence, formative assessment, and adaptive learning to deliver groundbreaking solutions to education’s toughest challenges.
 With the highest quality offerings for K-12 math, ELA, literacy, world languages, professional learning and more, Carnegie Learning is changing the way we think about education, and creating powerful results for teachers and students alike.Explore more related to this author